Pileated Woodpecker Symbolism

 • Watch for birds coming out of the forest in advance of storms to stock-up on food.

+If you live somewhere with extreme weather, this is one of the benefits of having such meteorological events.
 Animals typically will come out of the forest in advance of storms to find food.
 You'll be able to catch rare wildlife sightings where you otherwise wouldn't have when watching during these times.

 Big snowstorm tonight?
 Tropical event?
 Birds start to sense that in the hours before.
 So in the mid-afternoon before a storm later that night is when you might be able to catch one of the more shy birds coming out of the forest, including Pileated Woodpeckers.